beichenhpy/log-combine/README.md

 ## A tool for combined log printing in one method.

 ## how to use
+you can see `log-combine-sample`, this is a simple example.
 1. add dependence to your pom
 ```xml
         <dependency>